 The choice of the format and content of your product safety labels is incredibly important.
-Choosing the wrong safety label format or not conveying the right content may lead to accidents, personal injuries, deaths, property damage and litigation.
+Choosing the wrong safety label format or not conveying the right content may lead to accidents, personal injuries, deaths, property damage, and litigation.
 Defining the proper content of your product safety labels is a serious matter that deserves your utmost attention.

 Choosing Options That Are Right for You

 Clarion Safety's experience helping manufacturers develop warnings for their products in over 180 industries has given us a very good understanding of the issues and challenges involved in creating safety label content.
 First, you should know that there is no one right approach to this issue; there is no one level of content that will work for every manufacturer and every product.
-The severity of the potential hazards, complexity of avoidance procedures, assumed knowledge level of the intended audience and the markets where your products are sold all must be considered when developing the content for your labels.
-Our Customer Service Department staff can present you with options to choose from to determine what’s right for your company, your product and your markets.
+The severity of the potential hazards, the complexity of avoidance procedures, the assumed knowledge level of the intended audience, and the markets where your products are sold all must be considered when developing the content for your labels.
+Our Customer Service Department staff can present you with options to choose from to determine what’s right for your company, your product, and your markets.

 Learn tangible ways to optimize your labels with a personalized assessment from the Clarion Safety team.